 All mixed up and ready to dress.

 Ta-dah!!!
 The finished product.
 Even hubby liked it.
-This Southwestern Quinoa salad would make a great vegetarian or vegan meal or side dish.
+This Southwestern Quinoa salad recipe would make a great vegetarian or vegan meal or side dish.
 Perfect to take to work or a pot luck or cookout.

 - 1 cup dry, uncooked quinoa